Mechanisms of microthrombosis and microcirculatory constriction after experimental subarachnoid hemorrhage

 Mice, Microthrombosis, Nitric oxide, Scanning electron microscopy, Subarachnoid hemorrhage, Transmission electron microscopy

 Digital Object Identifier (DOI)

 Sabri, Mohammed; Ai, Jinglu; Lakovic, Katarina; and Macdonald, R. Loch, "Mechanisms of microthrombosis and microcirculatory constriction after experimental subarachnoid hemorrhage" (2013).
-Neurobiology.
+Translational Neuroscience.
 931.